 On March 6th, 2018 the International Society of Hair Restoration Surgery announced an update to the terminology of the FUE hair transplant technique.
 FUE historically stood for Follicular Unit Extraction but has now been changed to Follicular Unit Excision.
 The change in terminology is intended to emphasize the surgical nature of the procedure.

-Q: I have heard that shock loss is somewhat common after a hair transplant.
+Q: I have heard that shock loss can occur after a hair transplant.
 Do women experience less shock loss than men? — N.R. ~ Mineola, N.Y.

-A: The risk of shock hair loss is generally greater in women than in men since women usually have a more diffuse pattern of thinning.
-This is because females generally have more miniaturized hair, the hair that is most subject to post-op shedding.
+A: Actually, the risk of shock hair loss is usually greater in women than in men since women generally have a more diffuse pattern of thinning.
+This is because females often have more miniaturized hair, the hair that is most subject to post-op shedding.

 Hair transplant pioneer Dr. Robert M. Bernstein and his colleague Dr. William R. Rassman have received a patent on a new method that improves the outcome of Follicular Unit Extraction (FUE) – the type of procedure used in half of all hair transplants performed world-wide.
 The key invention is the addition of a delay between the creation of recipient sites and the insertion of follicular units into those sites.
 The delay allows the healing process to commence before grafts are inserted, resulting in increased success of the transplant and an improved outcome.